Learn how to keep your body lean and your mind positive.

 Ways That Mental Health Improves with Physical Activity

 Ten ways that exercise helps with mental health are listed below with detailed descriptions for your benefit.
-That way, you’re aware of how important it is to allow time for physical activity in your schedule.
+This can help you become aware of how important it is to allow time for physical activity in your schedule.
 Picking and choosing the types of exercises that you enjoy and make progress doing helps you maintain momentum by creating a workout routine that benefits you.

 Reduced Levels of Stress